kubeflow/kfp-tekton/README.md

 as well as this [deep dive presentation](https://www.youtube.com/watch?v=AYIeNtXLT_k) for demos.

+**Note**: If you are interested in a sister project built on top of Kubeflow Pipelines with Tekton, please try [Machine Learning eXchange (MLX)](https://github.com/machine-learning-exchange), Data and AI Assets Catalog and Execution Engine.
+It introduces a 'Component Registry' for Kubeflow Pipelines, amongst other things.

 ## Tekton

 The Tekton Pipelines project provides Kubernetes-style resources for declaring